-With the current rules in place to tackle the spread of COVID-19, you are undoubtedly spending more time in your home than ever before.
-This means that it is important to consider your Indoor Air Quality (IAQ) and how it is affecting you, as you're potentially living in a rather polluted environment.
+With the current rules in place to tackle the spread of COVID-19, you’re undoubtedly spending more time in your home than ever before.
+This means it’s important to consider your Indoor Air Quality (IAQ) and how it's affecting you, as you're potentially living in a pretty polluted environment.

 Carbon Dioxide is a naturally occurring, colourless, odourless gas that makes up 0.04% (400ppm) of air.
 Occupied indoor concentrations of CO2 tend to be significantly higher than outdoor concentrations, and levels in your home may become particularly high at the moment if you have multiple people staying inside all day.

 Carbon monoxide is a colourless, odourless, tasteless gas produced by burning gasoline, wood, propane, charcoal or other fuel.
-Improperly ventilated appliances and engines, particularly in a tightly sealed or enclosed space, may allow carbon monoxide to accumulate to dangerous levels.
+Improperly ventilated appliances and engines, particularly in a tightly sealed or enclosed space, can allow carbon monoxide to reach dangerous levels.

 Carbon monoxide poisoning is extremely dangerous and potentially fatal.
 The most common symptoms are headache, dizziness, weakness, upset stomach, vomiting, chest pain, and confusion.

 All homes that have a fuel burning appliance, such as gas powered boilers, heaters, ovens, stoves and open fire places, should have at least one carbon monoxide alarm.
-You should double check that you have an alarm and that it is working properly.
+You should double check that you have an alarm and that it’s working properly.